therealdelay/COMP-FEUP/README.md

 All required tasks were completed.

-Our grammar also allows functions with the same name, but they are differentiated by the number of arguments.
+Our grammar also allows functions with the same name, but they are differentiated by the number or type of parameters.

 Most of the feedback notes from Checkpoint 1 were implemented and fixed.